andrewdavey/cassette/examples/Backbone/README.md

 ```

 In this bundle, we've specified that all the stylesheets in `styles/todos` should be included.
 Additionally, we would like Cassette to
 embed both fonts and images as Data URIs.
-The methods `EmbedImages` and `EmbedFonts` accept an optional anonymous function that allows you to specify
+The methods `EmbedImages` and `EmbedFonts` accept an optional anonymous function that allows you
-which images should be embedded.
-Here, we've told Cassette to only embed assets located in a `/embed/` directory.
+to specify which images should be embedded.
+Some images are not suitable for embedding (e.g. large images)--here, we've told Cassette
+to only embed assets located in a `/embed/` directory.

 ### JavaScript